particle-iot/docs/src/content/hardware/power/vehicle-power.md

 This power supply can be used for:

 - Any Wi-Fi based device.
-- Any LTE cellular device (E Series LTE, Boron LTE, B402 SoM).
+- Any LTE cellular device (E-Series LTE, Boron LTE, B402 SoM).
 - Any cellular device that also includes a Li-Po battery backup.

 In other words, 2G/3G cellular devices need to have a Li-Po battery when use with the 1.2A power supply.
 Design 2 has a higher current rating and can be used without the Li-Po battery.